-Here are some photos from random audits, with some commentary on the good and the bad in each situation.
+Here are some old photos from random audits, with some commentary on the good and the bad in each situation.

 Access is the worst part of forest management.